poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Ventilation + filtration system
 - Heat pump with filters to purify the air in addition to warming or cooling
+- Also needs to renew the air (CO2 out, O2 in) and while at it, be hazard proof: Chemical, Biological, Radiological, and Nuclear (CBRN) threats prevention.
+Look for bunker ventilation HVAC with filters

 # Primary input and output
 ## Electricity generation